What Happens When Someone Dies Without A Will?

 When someone dies without a will, they die what is called intestate, which means they did not exercise testamentary capacity.
 Testamentary capacity means I decide where my stuff goes when I die.
 You do that in one of two ways: you write a will or you create a trust.
 So if you havenot done either one, then you have given no direction to the world on what happens to yourself and your assets.
 In that case thestate has what is called the law of intestate succession and that law decides for you.
+Be sure to contact Steve Bliss, your choice for an estate planning attorney in: San Diego, Temecula & Wildomar.

 The intestate succession law says who receives your assets and it says who is in line to be the administrator of your state which is another word for an executor.
 If somebody dies without a will, they generally leave a rather large mess behind for the loved ones and relatives to take care of.
 In that situation things become very expensive, very disorganized and very time-consuming and are generally stuck in court system for a lot longer than if you at least just had a simple will.